AdapterShack/DuckRabbit/README.md

 I would have assumed that by 2018, some kind of automatic delegation would have been added to the Java language or standard library, to facilitate this sort of thing.

 Apparently, there is, and it's called "switching from Java to Groovy".
-By maybe the world still needs all-java solutions to this problem.
+But maybe the world still needs all-java solutions to this problem.
 I'm sure this code has been written 1000's of times.
 This is one of them.